scottstout/SmartHotel360-AKS-DevSpaces-Demo/docs/01-setup.md

     ```

 1. Open a bash terminal.
 CD into the `setup` folder of this repository.
 1. Some Linux distributions require setting execute permissions on `.sh` files prior to executing them.
-To be safe, running the command below results in the bash scripts being enabled with execution priveleges.
+To be safe, running the command below results in the bash scripts being enabled with execution privileges.

     ```bash
     chmod +x ./00-set-vars.sh